tower-rs/tower/guides/inventing-service.md

     // hardcoded type
     type Error;

-    // Our future type from before but now its output must use
+    // Our future type from before, but now it's output must use
     // the generic `Response` and `Error` types type Future: Future<Output = Result<Self::Response, Self::Error>>;

-    // `call` is unchanged but note that `Request` here is our generic
+    // `call` is unchanged, but note that `Request` here is our generic
     // `Request` type parameter and not the `Request` type we've used
     // until now
     fn call(&mut self, request: Request) -> Self::Future;